adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter1/firstapp_pc.md

 page, a list page and a detail page.
 These pages have three elements - a XAML definition file, a (simple) code-behind file and a view model.

+!!! info
-> This book is not intending to introduce you to everything that there is to know about Xamarin and UI programming with XAML.
+    This book is not intending to introduce you to everything that there is to know about Xamarin and UI programming with XAML.
 If you wish to have that sort of introduction, then I recommend reading the excellent book by Charles Petzold: [Creating Mobile Apps with Xamarin.Forms][10].

 I tend to use MVVM (or Model-View-ViewModel) for UI development in Xamarin based applications.
 It's a nice clean pattern and is well understood and